 The severity of myxedema coma should not rely solely on higher levels of TSH for it does not always correlate either secondary to suppression of the hypothalamic-pituitary axis in critically ill patients, a slower response in elderly or secondary hypothyroidism from pituitary causes.
 The expectation for serum FT4 to show normalization in 4 days after starting therapy.

-Differential diagnosis has its basis on signs and symptoms; for example, altered mental status or coma can point to an infection, stroke, drug overdose, systemic disease, etc.
+Differential diagnosis has its basis on signs and symptoms; for example the differential diagnosis of altered mental status or coma would include:

 The prognosis for myxedema coma is difficult to establish due to the small number of cases reported.
 The mortality rate is variable with some reports as high as 60% and others as low as 20 to 25% in the presence of advanced intensive support care.
 Poor prognosis is likely related to advanced age, bradycardia, and persistent hypothermia.

 Endocrinology consult is warranted once the diagnosis of myxedema coma is suspected.